-GDC-oo84, Novogen's lead compound, was originally developed by Genentech.
-The global rights to this anticancer small molecule, originally developed by Genentech and subsequently out-licensed by that company after a Phase 1 study, were obtained by Novogen in October 2016.
-Novogen expects to commence a Phase 2 for GDC-oo84 before the end of 2017.
+GDC-oo84, Kazia's lead compound, was originally developed by Genentech.
+The global rights to this anticancer small molecule, originally developed by Genentech and subsequently out-licensed by that company after a Phase 1 study, were obtained by Kazia in October 20166.
+Kazia commenced a Phase 2 for GDC-oo84 in March 2018.
 The provenance of GDC-oo84 is encouraging.
 Genentech, the San Francisco-based company that pioneered the biotechnology industry in the 1970s and 1980s, is widely regarded as one of the most successful biotech companies ever, with a track record of developing highly innovative blockbuster drugs beginning with Humulin and subsequently including Rituxan, Herceptin and Avastin.
-Genentech was fully acquired by Roche in 2009 in a transaction that valued the American company at >US\$100bn, but Roche has since allowed Genentech to keep functioning as an independent operation to preserve the unique corporate culture.
+Genentech was fully acquired by Roche7 in 2009 in a transaction that valued the American company at >US\$100bn8, but Roche has since allowed Genentech to keep functioning as an independent operation to preserve the unique corporate culture.

-GENENTECH

-HAS BEEN ONE
+GENENTECH HAS BEEN ONE OF THE WORLD'S MOST SUCCESSFUL BIOTECH COMPANIES

-OF THE

-WORLD'S MOST

-SUCCESSFUL

-BIOTECH

-COMPANIES

 We expect good things from GDC-oo84, for two reasons.
-Firstly, as an inhibitor of the cellular signalling pathway called PI3K, it follows along behind the first approved PI3K inhibitor, Zydelig, a Gilead drug which gained FDA approval in July 2014.
-Secondly, with its pharmacology permitting the drug to pass above the blood-brain-barrier, there is potential for Novogen's PI3K inhibitor to be used in the treatment of brain cancers such as Glioblastoma Multiforme, which is where GDC-oo84's Phase 2 will be conducted, and which is an important area of unmet clinical need.
-To understand why GDC-oo84 has strong potential in glioblastoma as well as other cancers, let's look first at the idea of signalling pathways as cancer targets, then look at GDC-oo84's particular pathway, PI3K, before looking at what we know about GDC-oo84's effectiveness in a pre-clinical and clinical setting.
+Firstly, as an inhibitor of the cellular signalling pathway called PI3K, it follows along behind the first approved PI3K inhibitor, Zydelig9, a Gilead drug which gained FDA approval in July 201410.
+Secondly, with its pharmacology permitting the drug to pass above the blood-brain-barrier, there is potential for Kazia's PI3K inhibitor to be used in the treatment of brain cancers such as Glioblastoma Multiforme, which is where GDC-oo84's Phase 2 will be conducted, and which is an important area of unmet clinical need.
+To understand why GDC-oo84 has strong potential in glioblastoma as well as other cancers,